branch-app/branch/js/svcs/token/README.md

     "database": 1,
     "password": "<redis password>"
   },
-  "key": "<secret key used when service is called>"
+  "remote_chrome_host": "<optional url of the remote chrome host>", "internal_keys": ["<secret key used when service is called>"] }
-}
 ```

+It's important to note that if you're setting the `remote_chrome_host` key, you should omit the protocol, so you'd put `chrome:9222` instead of `http://chrome:9222`.

 ## Authentication